-See why everyone plugged their ears at this Australian rustic wedding #Real Weddings: Global#australia#bearded groom#outdoor#plus size#rustic wedding January 25 | Catherine Clark bijouxandbits Photos by: Tanya Voltchanskaya Photos by Tanya Voltchanskaya Amy and Dylan's lovely, Australian rustic wedding in Yallingup in the south-west region of Western Australia was full of sweet moments.
+See why everyone plugged their ears at this Australian rustic wedding #Real Weddings: Global#australia#bearded groom#outdoor#plus size#rustic wedding January 25 2016 | Catherine Clark bijouxandbits Photos by: Tanya Voltchanskaya Photos by Tanya Voltchanskaya Amy and Dylan's lovely, Australian rustic wedding in Yallingup in the south-west region of Western Australia was full of sweet moments.
 From the Juvenile Diabetes Research Foundation donations (including pins for all the guests) to Amy's brother Sam's song performances at the reception to the LGBTQ support gesture during the ceremony, there were memorable moments and details at every turn.
 Don't miss the bride's awesome undercut hair with gorgeous florals and minimal and super chic decor.
 Since couples in Australia are legally bound to say that marriage is defined as being between a man and a woman, they specifically rebelled as much as they could in support of same-sex marriage.
 Let's hear from the couple on how they did it: We had one of our friends, Conrad, read a paragraph from the US Supreme Court's recent ruling on marriage equality, legalising it for the entire country.
 It was a special way for us to show solidarity with our friends who identify as LGBTQ and express out support for marriage equality to become a reality in Australia.
 To that end, we also asked our guests to block their ears during the part of the celebrant's legally-bound speech which says "Marriage, as defined by Australian law, is between a man and a woman, to the exclusion of all others."
 It was really cool to turn around during that part of the ceremony to see all our guests with their fingers in their ears.
 Vendors Photography: Tanya Voltchanskaya • Programs: Kelsie White, K Gets Organised • Dress: ModCloth • Vendor research: Margaret River Bride and Groom • Reporter Name * Reporter Email * Original text Enter the original text here.
 Edited text* Enter your suggested copyedit here.
 Notes You can add a note for the editor here. * Required information.
 Fix Typo Catherine Clark Catherine Clark is Offbeat Bride's Senior Editor.
 In her spare time she loiters at her local library, makes art, watches movies en masse, plays video and tabletop games, poorly cooks healthy things, cuddles with her feline fur baby, and blogs at BijouxandBits.com. @enidjcoleslaw @bijouxandbits @bijouxandbits PREVIOUS Lay down the easiest outdoor ceremony decor ever: RUGS!
 NEXT How we had a wedding under $5k — complete with our REAL budget breakdown!
 Show/Hide comments [ 5 ] "the part of the celebrant's legally-bound speech which says "Marriage, as defined by Australian law, is between a man and a woman, to the exclusion of all others."
 That's a buzz kill 0_0 Reply Love the JDRF shoutout! thanks for supporting a great cause.
 Beautiful wedding. <3 Reply Thanks so much 🙂 Reply Such a buzz kill!
 It was special for us to be able to make it a bit of a fun/silly moment 🙂 Reply What a beautiful wedding, in pictures and in spirit!
 When I got to the picture of the man-bun gentleman playing the guitar, well . . . whoops, there go my pants! 😉 Reply Join the conversation Cancel Reply Your email address will not be published.
-Required fields are marked *Comment Participate in this conversation via emailGet only replies to your comment, the best of the rest, as well as a daily recap of all comments on this post.
-No more than a few emails daily, which you can reply to/unsubscribe from directly from your inbox.
+Required fields are marked *Comment Save my name, email, and website in this browser for the next time I comment.
+Notify me of follow-up comments by email.
+Sign me up for your offbeat awesomeness newsletter!
 No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
 Make sure you're familiar with our no-drama comment policy.
 Biz owners & wedding bloggers Please just use your real name in your comment, not your business name or blog title.
 Our comments are not the place to pimp your website.
 If you want to promote your stuff on Offbeat Bride, join us as an advertiser instead.